Dr. Jeanna Montgomery

 Lara and her husband welcomed their daughter Eleanor in February 2017.
 She enjoys spending time outdoors, running with Layla, and practicing yoga.

-Jennifer is a Certified Vet Tech, and has been working in the veterinary industry since 2008.
-She has been working with Dr. Montgomery for the last 6 years.
-She joined the team of caring animal professionals at Preston Center Animal Clinic in November 2016, after maternity leave from having the sweetest baby boy, River Wayne.
+Jennifer is a Certified Vet Tech and the Surgical Tech here at PCAC, she has been working in the veterinary industry since 2008.
+She has been working with Dr. Montgomery since 2011.
+She joined the team of caring animal professionals at Preston Center Animal Clinic in November 2016, after maternity leave from having the sweetest little boy, River.

 Rebekah has been working at Preston Center Animal Clinic since February 2014, where she started out as a kennel assistant and moved up to Receptionist/Vet Assistant.
 Prior to working at PCAC, she volunteered at the vet clinic, and she also was a Junior Zoo Keeper at the Dallas Zoo in 2004.